Twitter interim CEO Dorsey buys more shares in show of faith

-Twitter Inc (TWTR.N) interim Chief Executive Jack Dorsey joined other insiders in buying more shares in the company in a show of confidence in the stock, which traded at a record-low last week.
+Aug 10 Twitter Inc interim Chief Executive Jack Dorsey joined other insiders in buying more shares in the company in a show of confidence in the stock, which traded at a record-low last week.

 User growth in the second quarter increased at the slowest pace since the company went public in 2013.